TomasHubelbauer/webrtc-airdrop/README.md

 - The original tab page finalizes the connection
 - The new tab page closes itself
 - The data channel opens

+## Notes

+The URL JSON payload is Base64 encoded, because Firefox fails to load the Share menu providers if the URL is not encoded this way.